-Journey to Bako National Park on a 20-minute boat ride through a stilted water village bustling with local fisherman.
+Our journey to Bako National Park takes us on a 20-minute boat ride through a stilted water village bustling with local fisherman.

 As the inlet opens to the calm waters of the South China Sea we pass traditional fish traps, mangroves and islands.

 Look out for the bottle-nose dolphin, crocodiles, water monitors and coastal sea eagles.